How science helps us make the most

 Each year we integrate the science with other information, such as how much water we have available, what the conditions are like for delivery, and how much water plants and animals need to support vital life cycle needs.
 We need this combined knowledge to squeeze the most benefits for the environment out of every drop of Commonwealth water.
 This is particularly important when water supply is low, and demand is high – a situation that we are increasingly facing in a drying climate.

 Richard, our Local Engagement Officer in Mildura takes part in monitoring at Wallpolla Island.
-Photo: CEWO, 2019
+Photo: CEWH, 2019

 Caption: Hilton Taylor (interim CEWH) and Local Engagement Officer Jason Wilson on Country.
-Credit: Commonwealth Environmental Water Office.
+Credit: Commonwealth Environmental Water Holder.

 The Northern Fish Flow